el3um4s/strani-anelli-blog/_posts/2021/2021-10-28-how-to-test-electronjs-app-english/2021-10-28-how-to-test-electronjs-app-english.md

   - Playwright
 ---

 In my last posts I talked about how to test Svelte components and NPM packages.
 My journey is not over.
-I have yet to figure out how to test Electron applications.
+I have still to figure out how to test Electron applications.

 ### The tools available